BCS Research Opportunities

 Computational Methods for Understanding Music, Media, & Minds

-(with the Goergen Institute for Data Science)
+(with the Goergen Institute for Data Science and Artificial Intelligence)

 Data Science NSF REU program presentation